slimarafa/test-demo/README.md

 # test-demo
 Add line to Readme.md from WebGUI
-New line from locat git repo.
+New line from local git repo.